You're location is

 4. Curriculum Vitae

-5. Two Letters of Recommendation (letters can be included in application packet, writers can also submit directly to Dr. Hoffses, if needed)
+5. Two Letters of Recommendation (letters can be included in application packet or writers can submit directly to Dr. Hoffses, if needed)

 Questions About Applying?